-ACADEMIC CALENDAR • Spring Semester 2017

-Any deadlines occurring on a weekend will be extended to the next business day.
+ACADEMIC CALENDAR • Fall Semester 2018 Any deadlines occurring on a weekend will be extended to the next business day.

-Nov Jan.
-2 Residency petitions for Spring 2017 are accepted.
-Dec.
-16, Fri.
-Priority confirmation date for students expecting a Financial Aid refund check on their first day of class for Spring 2017 (provided all financial aid requirements have been satisfied).
-Jan.
-3 - 14 Residency petitions for Spring 2017 are late; review may occur, but is not guaranteed.
-A typed letter explaining why the petition is late is needed.
-Meanwhile, students must pay assessed fees.
-Jan.
-6, Fri. \$40 Late Fee assessed at 4:30 p.m. for all students registered on or before January 1st who have not confirmed their bill (paid fees) by January 6th, 2017.
-Jan.
-6, Fri.
-Bill Confirmation (Fee Payment) with the Student Accounts Office by 4:30 p.m. for students registered on or before January 1st.
-Mail (Box 172640), Fax (406-994-1954), E-Mail (studentaccounts@montana. edu) confirm your bill on the Web in "MyInfo," or pay by credit card /e-check.
-Jan.
-9, Mon.
-New Freshmen and Transfer Student Orientation and registration for classes.
-Jan.
-9, Mon.
-Mandatory New Graduate Student Orientation 8:30 a.m12:00 p.m.
-Invitations will be sent to all graduate students one month prior.
-Jan.
-10, Tues.
-Graduate Teaching Assistants Orientation 9: 00 a.m 12:00 p.m.
+April 2-April 27 Undergraduate Residency Petitions for Summer 2018 are accepted.
+Submit Graduate Residency Petitions to the Graduate School.
+June 11-Aug.10 Undergraduate Residency Petitions for Fall 2018 are accepted.
+Submit Graduate Residency Petitions to the Graduate School.
+Aug.
+10, Fri.
+Bill Confirmation (Fee Payment) with the Student Accounts Office by 4:30p.m. for students registered on or before July 31st.
+Mail (Box 172640), Fax (406-994-1954), E-Mail (studentaccounts@montana. edu), confirm your bill on the Web in "MyInfo," or pay by credit card /e-check.
+Aug.
+10, Fri. \$40 Late Fee assessed at 4:30 p.m. for all students (registered on or before July 31st who have not confirmed their bill (paid fees) by Aug.
+10th.
+Aug.
+23, Thurs.
+Mandatory New Graduate Student Training & Orientation 8:30 a.m12:00 p.m.
+Invitation provided upon admittance; RSVP necessary.
+Aug.
+24, Fri.
+Graduate Teaching Assistants Training 8:30 a.m12:00 p.m.
 For GTA's teaching this semester who have not previously attended a Graduate Teaching Assistant Orientation, or are not already taking an intensive GTA training within their own program.
-Jan.
-11, Wed.
+Aug.
+27, Mon.
 Classes begin at 8:00 a.m.
-Jan.
-11, Wed.
-Graduate School One-credit Extension deadline.
-Jan.
-16, Mon.
-Martin Luther King Holiday; No classes; Offices closed.
-Jan.
-18, Wed.
-Last day to add courses using "MyInfo".
-After this day, students must submit an Add/Drop form with instructor and advisor signatures; last day to add courses is Wednesday, January 25.
-Jan.
-18, Wed.
-Bill Confirmation (Fee Payment) with the Student Accounts Office by 4:30 p.m. for students registered on or after January 2nd.
-Mail (Box 172640), Fax (406-994-1954), E-Mail (studentaccounts@montana.edu) confirm your bill on the Web in "MyInfo," or pay by credit card/e-check.
-Jan.
-18, Wed. \$40 Late Fee assessed at 4:30 p.m. for all students (registered on or after January 2nd who have not confirmed their bill (paid fees).
-Jan.
-25, Wed.
-Last day to drop courses using "MyInfo".
-After this day, students must submit an Add/Drop form with instructor and advisor signatures; last day to drop courses without a grade is Wednesday, February 1.
-Jan.
-25, Wed.
+Aug.
+27, Mon.
+Graduate School One-credit Extension deadline Aug.
+31, Fri.
+Last day to add courses using "My Info".
+After this day, students must submit an Add/Drop form with Instructor and advisor signatures; last day to add courses is Monday, September 10th.
+Aug.
+31, Fri.
+Bill Confirmation (Fee Payment) with the Student Accounts Office by 4:30 p.m. for students registered on or after Aug.
+1st.
+Mail (Box 172640), Fax (406-994-1954), E-Mail (studentaccounts@montana. edu), confirm your bill on the Web in "MyInfo", or pay by credit card/ e-check.
+Aug.
+31, Fri. \$40 Late Fee assessed at 4:30 p.m. for all students (registered on or after Aug.
+1st who have not confirmed their bill (paid fees).
+Sept.
+3, Mon.
+Labor Day-no classes; Offices closed Sept.
+10, Mon.
+Last day to drop courses using "My Info".
+After this day, students must submit an Add/Drop form with Instructor and advisor signatures; last day to drop courses without a grade is Monday, September 17th Sept.
+10, Mon.
 After this date, Adds are permitted for extraordinary reason only.
 Requests for auditing courses will not be accepted.
-Requests for Pass/Fail grading will not be accepted.
+Requests for Pass/ Fail grading will not be accepted.
+Sept.
+17, Mon.
+Last day to request Health Insurance refund from Student Health Insurance Office